 - A binding estimate is an exact amount for the entire move based on the weight of your belongings, and you will only be responsible for paying that price.
 This type of estimate can be a good choice as there are no surprise costs.
 However, binding estimates may be higher than the other options, and you will pay the estimated amount even if your items weigh less than expected.

 - A non-binding estimate is also based on weight.
 However, despite the estimate being as accurate as possible, the final price you pay can vary from the original quote.
 If your move costs more than expected, you will be required to pay this additional amount.
 However, in this situation, you will only need to pay the original estimate and an additional 10 percent at the time of delivery, with the remaining balance being billed to you after thirty days.

-- A not-to-exceed estimate is an agreement on the maximum amount you will have to pay.
-You will not need to cover any additional expenses or overages beyond the quote you receive, and the price you pay can only go lower if your items weigh less than expected.
+- A not-to-exceed estimate is an agreement on the maximum amount you will pay.
+You will not need to cover any additional expenses beyond the quote you receive, and the price you pay can only go lower if your items weigh less than expected.
 This is a popular option for long-distance moves.

 Don’t hire on price alone